 However, with a full node, you can also help to make sure that everything is up to snuff on the network.
 This is because full nodes reject any bad transactions, and by running a full node you can help to keep your favourite cryptocurrency more secure.

 Running your own full node also allows for more privacy, because it’s like a private connection point for you.
 Some people run a full node for their own security concerns, even if they have no intention of mining anything.

-If you want to run a full node you’ll need to meet the minimum system requirements, be running the correct software for the job and be willing to have your computer online all the time.
+If you want to run a full node you’ll need to meet the minimum system requirements, like have the right software let your computer stay online all the time.
 Relay points are no good if they’re shut down.

 A masternode is cheaper to run than a mining operation, and it’s also much easier to set up, making it an attractive option for people who’d like to own a node but don’t have much technical knowledge.

 A cryptocurrency masternode functions based on collateral or your stake in the network.
 Every project will have some number of coins which you’ll need to lock up in order to create a masternode.
 This number varies greatly between projects.
 Sometimes it’s 1,000 but in other cases, it might be 10,000.

 So, while the costs to actually run the node are low, the cost for the coins to create it may actually are quite high depending on how popular the currency is.

 In order to run a masternode you’ll likely need to set it up on a VPS in order to have enough resources for it to run.
 Once it’s up and running there’s not much else for you to do though.
 Your node verifies transactions and you’re paid a fee for hosting it.